Plymouth Township, Montgomery County, Pennsylvania: Transportation

 As of 2018 there were 67.50 mi of public roads in Plymouth Township, of which 5.80 mi were maintained by the Pennsylvania Turnpike Commission (PTC), 13.52 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 48.18 mi were maintained by the township.

-Plymouth Township is the location of one of the major highway junctions of the Philadelphia metropolitan area, that being the interchange of the Pennsylvania Turnpike (I-276), the "Blue Route" and the Pennsylvania Turnpike Northeast Extension (I-476).
+Plymouth Township is the location of one of the major highway junctions of the Philadelphia metropolitan area, the interchange of the Pennsylvania Turnpike (I-276) and the "Blue Route" and the Pennsylvania Turnpike Northeast Extension (I-476).
 The east-west Pennsylvania Turnpike (I-276) traverses the central portion of the township on a southwest-northeast alignment.
 The "Blue Route" (I-476) enters the far southern corner of the township on a southwest-northeast as well, but turns more northerly and meets the east-west Turnpike in the eastern portion of the township.
 From there, I-476 follows the turnpike's Northeast Extension on a southeast-northwest alignment up to the northern corner of the township before exiting.